 Don't forget about having some sort of system for storing and organising your tax records.
 I prefer to keep ours out of the filing cabinet as they take up so much room, and I shared our zip-folder organisation in the video below.

 My to-do list is mapped out using a Master Planning List, and a weekly planner.
 I prioritize my top 3 tasks for each day, so I feel I've achieved something if I manage to complete at least one, although I do aim for all 3!
-I set aside one day of the week for sorting through paperwork and completing related tasks (usually a Monday or Friday).
+I set aside one day of the week (usually a Friday) for sorting through paperwork and completing related tasks.
 This is a great method because it means you're not having to do those time-consuming tasks everyday, but instead using a 'batching' method to complete them all in one hit.

 Compiling important information (such as phone numbers, policy numbers, medical information and house-related info) and putting it all together in a household binder, is truly one of the biggest time-savers.
 I showed you how I created our household binder here and also how we created our finance binder.
-Both binders have had a lot of use over the past year, so I know just how incredibly useful and worthwhile these would be for you to create for your own household!
+Both binders have had a lot of use over the past year, so I know just how incredibly useful and worthwhile they could be for your household too!

 BONUS: Get your workbook on the button below that will help you set goals and priorities for creating more organised paperwork systems for your home!

-And last of all, you'll need a collection of creative and interesting ideas to get you inspired to get your paperwork organised!
-I rounded up the best ideas in this post to show you that no matter the size of your home, or the space you have to work with, there are lots of ideas for how to set up organised paperwork systems.
+And last of all, you'll need a collection of creative and interesting ideas to inspire you to get your paperwork organised!
+I rounded up the best ideas in this post to show you that no matter the size of your home, or the space you have to work with, there are lots of ideas for setting up organised paperwork systems.